A Guide to Software Development: Definition, Types, Processes, and Methodologies

 The Feasibility Phase is the initial inquiry, or brief study, of the problem to see if the systems project should go further.
 A feasibility study establishes the framework in which the project responds to the needs of the business concept and evaluates the viability of a proposed solution.

-The feasibility study will create a project plan and budget estimates for the project’s future phases of development if it is approved.
+If it gets approval, a project plan and budget estimates for the project’s future phases of development will be in development during the feasibility study.

 Step 3: Design & prototyping

 This phase of the SDLC begins with the conversion of user requirements, also known as Software Requirement Specifications (SRS), into a design plan.

 Wireframing is the initial stage.
 The stage entails the establishment of a design system that considers the software’s overall functionality and user experience while also considering the user path.
 The skeleton of the product is constructed at this point.